An Experiment: Our Sensing Journey

 For now, we are building the community one experiment at a time and sharing our journeys through blogs.
 To support us please like and share this blog.

-The authors of this blog are Malek who is the co-initiator and founder of T4S and founder of FLOW, and Steph who is the founder of Ikigai and co-creator for T4S.
+The authors of this blog are Malek who is the co-initiator of T4S and co-founder of UnleashLeadership, and Steph who is the founder of Ikigai and co-creator for T4S.
 Stage 1 committed co-creation team: Malek, Mieke, Morya, Steph, and all the sensing survey respondents.
 Stage 2 committed co-creation team: Malek, Mieke, Natalia, Rebecca, Simon, Steph, and the co-learning participants: Amanda J, Gabriela, Ieva, Josephine, Jussi, Marie, Mariusz, Pamela, Tena, Tom, and Yolande who joined on an occasional basis.
 Special thanks to Amanda S for her editing skills.
 Other References: Teal, Theory U.